amur-host/wallet-generator/README.md

-# Waves wallet generator
+# Amur wallet generator
-This tool generates Waves addresses with 15 word seeds compatible with Waves Lite Client and Waves Full Node.
+This tool generates Amur addresses with 15 word seeds compatible with Amur Lite Client and Amur Full Node.
 The output is exported to a 'wallet.dat' for the Full Node and to a CSV file, 'addresses.csv', which contains the list of all generated addresses with seeds, private keys and public keys.

 ## Usage

 ```
 $ java -jar walletgenerator.jar --help
-Waves wallet generator 1.1
+Amur wallet generator 1.1
 Usage: walletgenerator [options]

   -a, --append            append to existing wallet.dat / addresses.csv